Mobile Suit Gundam Alive

 Mobile Suit Gundam Alive (機動戦士ガンダムALIVE, Kidō Senshi Gandamu ALIVE) is a Gundam comic title created by Mizuho Takayama (illustration) and Yuka Minakawa (script).
 It was premiered on the November 2006 issue of Comic Bom Bom.
 The prologue chapter Gundam ALIVE Episode 0 is published in Gundam Magazine which was bundled with the November 2006 issue of Comic Bom Bom.

 This is a completely new story with no relation to previous Gundam series.
-Set in the 21st century (present time) with Japan as the main stage where a mysterious army has invaded with super weapons called Mobile Suits, the protagonist stand against them with a mobile suit called "Gundam".
+Set in the 21st century (present time) with Japan as the main stage where a mysterious army has invaded with high advanced weapons called Mobile Suits, the protagonist lead stand against them with a mobile suit called "Gundam".

 Story

 The year is 200X.
 A mysterious robot fell from the sky into Tokyo.
 The robot is called a "Mobile Suit".
 Meanwhile, another Mobile Suit named "Gundam" crash landed near Kurono...